 &lt;sup>4 Throughout this document, analyses of requirements in some States were derived from court rules as well as statutes.
-The word "approximately" is used to stress the fact that states frequently amend their laws.
-This information is current through June 2021.
+The word "approximately" is used to stress the fact that States frequently amend their laws and applies to all data in this publication.
+The information in this publication is current only through June 2021.
 The States that provide for the appointment of a GAL include Alabama, Alaska, Arizona, Arkansas, California, Colorado, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Maine, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico (for a child under age 14; an attorney must be appointed for a child who is age 14 or older), North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, Wisconsin (for a child under age 12; an attorney must be appointed for a child who is age 12 or older), and Wyoming.

-&lt;sup>6 Alabama, Arizona, Arkansas, Colorado, Kansas, Michigan, Missouri, Nebraska, New Jersey, New Mexico, North Dakota, Pennsylvania, Utah, Virginia, Wisconsin, and Wyoming
+Alabama, Arizona, Arkansas, Colorado, Kansas, Michigan, Missouri, Nebraska, New Jersey, New Mexico, North Dakota, Pennsylvania, Wisconsin, and Wyoming